Rebuilding Paradise: Summary

 Rebuilding Paradise begins by chronicling the 2018 Camp Fire, part of the 2018 California wildfires, which occurred in Paradise on November 8, 2018, through videos recorded by locals and a policeman.
 Prior, warnings of a potential fire exacerbated by strong winds had been declared.
 As predicted, the fire spread rapidly, destroying objects in a short period of time.
 Mandatory evacuation was soon declared.
 Residents are warned to evacuate on foot, though most violated and continued driving; many made their way out, while others died of suffocation.

-The residents of Paradise then described close connection to it.
+The residents of Paradise then describe their close connection to the town.
 Former mayor Woody Culleton recalls being an alcoholic living in the caravan of a backyard in 1981; he sobered up three years later, became an official in 2004, and subsequently became mayor.
 Meanwhile, many survivors were assisted by disaster recovery centers, though certain residents doubts Paradise will be rebuilt.
 A memorial was later held honoring the dead.

 A month after the fire, the process of rebuilding was announced by the head of the Paradise Police.
 People later began living in the territory in trailers, they also reunite at a small party held by Paradise police officer Matt Gates.
 Three months later, however, the Federal Emergency Management Agency (FEMA) states that, due to the discovery of various lethal chemicals like benzene, debris must be removed before any property can be placed; this is met with reluctance-filled resident-government clashes.
 This slowly found a solution, and Culleton becomes the first person permitted to rebuild his house.
 While more houses were starting to be built, FEMA also made temporary houses.
 The Paradise High School also reopens by celebrating delayed graduates.
 On June 11, 2019, community leader Philip Allan John died from cardiac arrest; his wife, Michelle John, says that this and the Camp Fire stresses the need to prioritize health first.
 A resident says that the younger generations may not see a better future retaining in Paradise, as it was before the fire.
 However the film later shines more hope on a better future of the community, through the perseverance of its residents.

 Meanwhile, the film reflects: while strong winds and history of logging factored the fire, the Pacific Gas and Electric Company (PG&E) is the main one.
 After the fire prediction, the company cut power to prevent the fire, but it did not, as one of its aged transmission lines sparked.
 This revelation saw outcry among residents calling them ignorant; Culleton sent a letter featuring photos of the aftermath.
 Paradise attorney Joe Early and environmental activist Erin Brockovich filed a lawsuit; the former said the company never cared about the environment during his experience working with them, and the latter said the company is responsible for much more incidents.
 The California Department of Forestry and Fire Protection (Cal Fire) deemed PG&E responsible.
 9 months after the fire, prescribed burning was done towards the young trees in order to prevent future similar fires.